applied-systems-biology/jipipe-website/content/documentation/batch-pipelines.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-ACAQ5 was designed to always process data in batches, meaning that algorithms always work on multiple data sets at once.
+JIPipe was designed to always process data in batches, meaning that algorithms always work on multiple data sets at once.
 This greatly reduces the required work to upscale a processing pipeline from one or few to a large amount of data sets.